huishun98/django_blog/README.md

 3. Categorisation of posts

 ## Steps to deploy code (using Heroku and AWS S3)
-1. Fork this repository.
+1. Clone this repository.
 2. Create a Heroku account and initialise a new application.
-Deploy the forked repository to Heroku.
+Deploy the cloned repository to Heroku.
 3. Create and configure AWS S3 account to store media files.

 Create a new bucket and add the following code into Permissions > Bucket Policy